Information for Reference Writers

 - Clearly indicate your relationship with the candidate, and ask yourself if you honestly know the person’ s qualities enough to provide an accurate letter of recommendation.

-- Concentrate on several different aspects of the applicant; identify his/her skills, attitudes, personal attributes and growth, as well as his/her contributions to and performance within your practice or organization.
+- Concentrate on several different aspects of the person; identify his/her skills, attitudes, personal attributes and growth, as well as his/her contributions to and performance within your practice or organization.
 It is extremely important to include examples where possible for both positive and negative evaluations.

-- Please note that, under the Privacy Act of 1974, applicants have a legal right to examine the materials in an organization’s files that concern them–unless they sign a waiver of their right to do so.
+- Please note that under the Privacy Act of 1974; applicants have a legal right to examine the materials in an organization’s files that concern them–unless they sign a waiver of their right to do so.
 The VMCAS form requests all applicants to sign this waiver indicating whether an applicant waives or does not waive their right to review the recommendation.
 Check this for yourself and make your own decision about whether you wish to be a referee for the individual and the nature of the letter that you will write.

 - ability to communicate, interpersonal skills